pamela-tham/Retail-Store-Analysis-Project-PowerBI/README.md

   - Tier 3 outlets dominate with 40% of total sales, amounting to $472k.
 - **Recommendation:** Strengthen supply chain and inventory management in tier 3 locations to meet demand efficiently.

 ---

-## Business Requirements
-1. **Impact of Fat Content on Sales:**
-   - Analyze the sales contribution from low-fat vs. high-fat items.
-2. **Influence of Establishment Age on Sales:**
-   - Evaluate how the year of establishment correlates with sales performance.
-3. **Outlet Size Analysis:**
-   - Determine the contribution of outlet size to total sales.
-4. **Geographic Sales Distribution:**
-   - Assess sales performance across different location tiers.

----